yangao07/abPOA/README.md

 ## <a name="input"></a>Input
 abPOA works with FASTA, FASTQ, gzip'd FASTA(.fa.gz) and gzip'd FASTQ(.fq.gz) formats.
 The input file is expected to contains multiple reads which will be processed as a whole set.

-abPOA also can take a list of file names as input with option `-l`, where each line is the path of one sequence file containing multiple sequences.
+abPOA also can take a list of file names as the input file with option `-l`, where each line is the path to one file containing multiple sequences.

 ## <a name="output"></a>Output
 ### <a name="cons"></a>Consensus sequence